kpricorn/kpricorn.org/content/resume/swisscom-oid/index.md

 ## My contribution

-* Designed a SaaS web application for financial intermediaries to fully automate customer online identification
+* Designed a SaaS web application that enabled financial intermediaries to automate fully their online customer identification procedures
-* Consulted with product management, security and compliance teams to identify key requirements and decomposed feature sets for implementation and integration
+* Consulted with the product management, security, and compliance teams to identify key requirements and decomposed feature sets for implementation and integration
-* Coordinated and supervised online identification product development in a development team
+* Coordinated and supervised development of online identification product in a development team
 * Set up and maintained automated acceptance test suites
-* Planned and coordinated integration of vendor software and in-housing of third-party infrastructure
+* Planned and coordinated integration of vendor software and taking in third-party infrastructure
 * Set up and maintained CI/CD pipeline

 ## Technologies